 With a moose photoshoot checked off my list, I decided to head back to Grand Lake and explore the East Inlet trail.
 As I was walking in the parking lot, I noticed a fox running towards a lady.
 I threw my pack to the ground and grabbed my telephoto lens.
 I was surprised to see the fox was very comfortable around the lady.
 I watched as the fox wolfed down some pancakes and then took some back for her kits in the forest nearby.
 Apparently the lady has been feeding the fox for years and they’ve become friends.

 With dark storm clouds looming on the Western mountains, I decided to head back to Grand Lake and edit some photos at the library.
 It poured for hours and hours.
 Eventually I looked up from my laptop and noticed the clouds had descended around the mountains.

 I rushed to pack up and grab my camera gear.
 I had been waiting a full week for this type of weather.

 I headed up the East Inlet trail and saw an amazing view, I almost felt like I was in a video game: The Witcher 3.

-After a great day of photography, I decided to head to the Grand Lake beach and write this journal entry.
+After a great day of photography, I walked over to the Grand Lake beach and wrote this journal entry.
 As I was typing, something jumped up on the bench right next to me.
-I jumped a bit then realized it was a chipmunk!
+I jumped, then realized it was a chipmunk!
 He was standing on his hind legs, hoping for some food.
 Then he jumped up onto my lap!